November 17th, 2022

-Conversations with real users are a rich source of qualitative and quantitative data, and you have to leverage both to discover and execute on the changes that will make your AI assistant great.
+Don't just guess, because conversations with real users are a rich source of qualitative and quantitative data.
+You have to leverage both to discover and execute on the changes that will make your AI assistant great.

 Too many teams waste cycles debating the best way to improve, say, their NLU model, rather than investing a modest amount of effort to just test these ideas against real data.
 And too many teams focus exclusively on metrics and forget to actually look at real conversations.
 There is no substitute for a human reading a conversation and building empathy for the user.

 Companies who think of conversational AI as a project envision an AI assistant being “configured” by a line-of-business team to reflect internal processes, after which it graduates into “maintenance” period of small refinements.

 Adopting a product mindset means assembling a multi-disciplinary team to build your assistant.
 It means investing in prototyping, validation, and conversation design from the outset.
 It also means bringing in best practices from other kinds of software development, like version control, automated testing, and CI/CD.

 An assistant that represents your brand while talking to your customers is a mission-critical product, and your approach should reflect that at every level.